Manual: MEDIA POLICY

 General State Tournament Policies

-1. No alcohol or tobacco products are allowed – sold or consumed – on the grounds of any IHSAA state tournament venue.
+2. No alcohol or tobacco products are allowed – sold or consumed – on the grounds of any IHSAA state tournament venue.
 See: Iowa Code 805.8C(3) and 123.46.

-2. The unauthorized use or possession of unmanned aircraft or aerial systems (UAS), also known as drones, is prohibited for any purpose by any person at any IHSAA postseason event.
+3. The unauthorized use or possession of unmanned aircraft or aerial systems (UAS), also known as drones, is prohibited for any purpose by any person at any IHSAA postseason event.
 The IHSAA does not regulate the use of UAS/drones above host school properties during regular season events.

 The IHSAA issues credentials to bona fide media outlets for entry and access to state tournament events.
 Credentials must be visible when attending state tournament events.
 The sale or unauthorized transfer of credentials is strictly prohibited.
-These credentials are not required to cover IHSAA regular season or postseason lead-up events.

 Credentials and/or access will be granted to approved media outlets across various platforms including, but not limited to: daily newspapers, weekly newspapers, other print or web-based publications, and television stations.
+Other outlets requesting credentials or not receiving any for should contact the IHSAA prior to the event.

 1. The IHSAA will only credential bona fide media outlets whose organizations display the following criteria prior to a state tournament event:

-1. Legitimate and consistent news-gathering;
+1. Consistent news-gathering;

 2. Editorial oversight;